-A.1 Version 8.3 (January 2017)
+A.3 Version 8.3 (January 2017)

 GATE Developer and Embedded 8.3 is mainly a bug fix release, with several critical fixes and functionality improvements.
-This will be the final release of GATE before major restructuring of the codebase and the plugin system for version 9.0.

-- JAPE grammars can now match and create annotation types and features with spaces or punctuation in their names, by using double quotes around the type or feature name (e.g. {"w:p"}). - Fixed a regression in 8.2 that meant saved application states and "export for GATE Cloud" packages created on Windows would not load on other platforms. - Fixed a bug in the Stanford CoreNLP plugin which would sometimes fail when GATE is installed in a directory whose path contains spaces. - Various improvements to the Twitter normaliser and emoticon finder. - Improvements to the Lang_French and Lang_German components.
-Further improvements will follow in the next release. - Improvement to the Crowd_Sourcing plugin to allow a default option to be specified for clasification jobs. - Fixed Java version detection in the Windows EXE launcher.
+- JAPE grammars can now match and create annotation types and features with spaces or punctuation in their names, by using double quotes around the type or feature name (e.g. {"w:p"}). - Fixed a regression in 8.2 that meant saved application states and "export for GATE Cloud" packages created on Windows would not load on other platforms. - Fixed a bug in the Stanford CoreNLP plugin which would sometimes fail when GATE is installed in a directory whose path contains spaces. - Various improvements to the Twitter normaliser and emotion finder. - Improvements to the Lang\French and Lang\German components.
+Further improvements will follow in the next release. - Improvement to the Crowd\Sourcing plugin to allow a default option to be specified for clasification jobs. - Fixed Java version detection in the Windows EXE launcher. - Detection of document format using clues from the content is now much more efficient. - Fixed some GUI deadlocks in the searchable data store GUI and the plugin manager.

-- Detection of document format using clues from the content is now much more efficient. - Fixed some GUI deadlocks in the searchable data store GUI and the plugin manager. - Fixed a long-standing bug in the regex sentence splitter for documents with long sequences of blank lines. - Removed Minipar parser plugin as the data files on which it depends are no longer available for download, and the Tagger_NormaGene plugin as the service it relies on is no longer online.
+• Fixed a long-standing bug in the regex sentence splitter for documents with long sequences of blank lines.

+Removed Minipar parser plugin as the data files on which it depends are no longer available for download, and the Tagger\NormaGene plugin as the service it relies on is no longer online.